zachamida/zacharyhamida.github.io/_pages/about.md

 ---
 permalink: /
-title: "Under construction"
+title: "Zachary Hamida"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This website is undergoing updates.
+This website is under construction.